"The Waterdance" is the movie that nobody will want to see that everybody should see -- not because "it's good for you," but simply because it's good.

 It was the movie I didn't want to see, not for a minute: young bodies broken on the rack of fate at its most cruelly whimsical, wheelchairs, strong young men consigned to them forever, pain, bitterness, bleakness, not exactly your typical laffriot.

 But the central astonishment of "The Waterdance" is that it is a laffriot.

-Neal Jimenez, who wrote and co-directed, has himself gone through such an ordeal and emerged with spirit and talent, if not body, intact.
-But the movie is far from one of those yes-I-can! orchestrations of "positive thinking," glib epiphanies of the mind-over-matter school of human improvement.
+Neal Jimenez, who wrote and co-directed, has himself gone through such an ordeal and emerged with spirits and talent, if not body, intact.
+But the movie is far from one of those yes-I-can! orchestrations of positive thinking, glib epiphanies of the mind-over-matter school of human improvement through human devastation.

 Soon enough they are in a motel (he has driving privileges in a van).
 Yet the sex, a new frontier of sensation and technique, can't liberate Joel; it only hurts him and forces him to confront his new circumstances, to "feel" rather than analyze what is going on.